 - Trip briefing

 - Logistics and map of the area

-- 2 night accommodation in 3-star B&B in Cortina d' Ampezzo
+- 2 nights accommodation in 3-star B&B in Cortina d' Ampezzo

-- 4 night accommodation in charming rifugios (shared dormitories)
+- 4 nights accommodation in rifugio (shared dormitories)

 - All breakfasts